-Additionally, we have note receivable balance of \$130.0 million and \$140.9 million as of December 31, 2018 and 2017, respectively.
-The note receivables balance includes \$119.9 million and \$114.9 million with Dofcon Brasil AS at December 31, 2018 and 2017, respectively.
-Dofcon Brasil AS is accounted for as an equity method affiliate.
-These are included in other noncurrent assets on our consolidated balance sheets.
+Additionally, we have note receivable balance of \$65.2 million and \$130.0 million as of December 31, 2019 and 2018, respectively.
+The note receivables balance includes \$62.5 million and \$119.9 million with Dofcon Brasil AS at December 31, 2019 and 2018, respectively.
+Dofcon Brasil AS is an associate and accounted for as an equity method investment.
+These are included in other assets on our consolidated statements of financial position.